 Tofino has a 7km long paved bike path that runs from Cox Bay into town, passing by several other beaches along the way.
 Technically, it is considered a multi use path (MUP) so expect to share the route with skateboarders, wee ones on tricycles, and the occasional surfer riding along with a board tucked under their arm.
 It’s not a race.
 Relax and enjoy the mostly flat ride.

-While many hotels in Tofino have bikes for loan, rental bikes and add-ons (baby seats, trail-a-bikes, etc.) can be found at Tons of Fun Bicycles Tofino (TOF).
+While many local hotels have bikes for loan, rental bikes and add-ons (baby seats, trail-a-bikes, etc.) can be found at Tons of Fun Bicycles (TOF).
 You may want to call to reserve ahead of time since these units can be very popular.

 Tofino Whale Watching and Bear Safaris